jothanTW/html5-isometric-canvas/script/tools/tools.md

 The callback function called when a finalized sketch is exported.
 This will remain null in the declaration and be populated by the Toolbar module.
 It is called by events.
 ## drawPreview
 A function to draw the in-progress drawable item contained in 'preview'.
 If null, the Toolbar module will attempt to draw the preview sketch with no other parameters.
+## subMenu
+An optional submenu to be enabled whenever the tool is in use
 ## events
 A dictionary of event handlers.
 Tool event handlers follow two formats: raw event handlers (usually for mouse or touchpad events) or override events (for undo, redo, escape, etc).